 The Eucharist is a powerful experience of God’s unconditional love for us revealed especially through the selfless death of Jesus on the cross.

-May our celebration of God’s Word and the reception of the very body and blood of Jesus grant us an even deeper security in God’s love for us, and empower us to live out that love with compassion, hospitality, forgiveness, commitment and freedom from fear, as did St. Agatha.
+May our celebration of God’s Word and the reception of the very body and blood of Jesus grant us an even deeper security in God’s love for us, and empower us to live out that love with compassion, hospitality, forgiveness, commitment and freedom from fear, as did St. Blaise.